sgupta-lilly/SiteSeqSecondaryAnalysis/README.md

 1. create result_secondary_pipeline
 2. pathtosamplesheet = path to samplesheet
 3. pathtobam = path to bam files.
 These should be in user_data/sorted_bam_bai/<br />
+4. pathto2secondary analysis
 3a. check name of bam files _REP1.mLb.clN.sorted.bam; if different change line 83 and 122<br />

 ### command <br />
-**/lrlhps/users/c195933/mambaforge/bin/python3 secondary_analysis.py pathtosamplesheet pathtobam pathresults_offtarget**
+**/lrlhps/users/c195933/mambaforge/bin/python3 secondary_analysis.py pathtosamplesheet pathtobam pathto2secondary analysis **

 <br />

-4. path to results_offtarget where the named *OT_sum.tsv per sample. <br />
+4. path to  pathto2secondary analysis where the named *OT_sum.tsv per sample. <br />
 5. The expected name of files = "sample" column from samplesheet (used to run nf-lly-siteseq) + "_cameron_macs2_combined_OT_sum.tsv".
 If the suffix is different then change line 35